tsunami416604/azure-docs.hu-hu/articles/virtual-machines/workloads/sap/hana-connect-azure-vm-large-instances.md

 ---
-title: Kapcsolat beállítása virtuális gépekről az Azure-ba SAP HANA (nagyméretű példányok) | Microsoft Docs
+title: Connectivity setup from virtual machines to SAP HANA on Azure (Large Instances) | Microsoft Docs
-description: Kapcsolat beállítása virtuális gépekről az Azure-beli SAP HANA használatára (nagyméretű példányok).
+description: Connectivity setup from virtual machines for using SAP HANA on Azure (Large Instances).
 services: virtual-machines-linux
 documentationcenter: ''
 author: msjuergent